Yamil-Serrano/Paddle-Panic/README.md

 # Paddle Panic

 **Paddle Panic** was inspired by a friend who was taking an introduction to programming class.
 After helping him with a basic Pong game project for his course, I became interested in the concept and decided to create my first version based on the structure of his code.
 From there, I expanded the idea by adding a CPU-controlled opponen and sound effects to enhance the gameplay experience.
-To ensure smooth performance across different screen refresh rates, I implemented delta time physics.

 ## Features
-- Adaptive ball physics using delta time for smooth gameplay on different frame rates
 - AI-controlled opponent with dynamic movement
-- Collision detection with paddles and walls
 - Impact sounds for paddle hits, wall bounces, and scoring
 - Score tracking and automatic resets after a point is scored
-- FPS counter for debugging

 ## Screenshots
 ![image](https://github.com/user-attachments/assets/35e5cf31-1551-450a-9647-4d3788703e67)